Master of Arts in School Counseling

 Program requirements

-The 60-63 credit school counseling program includes valuable hands-on learning in the practicum and internship courses.
-Students will apply theory and develop as school counselors by providing services to actual clients.
+The 48 credit school counseling program includes valuable hands-on learning in the practicum and internship courses.
+Students will apply theory and develop as school counselors by providing services in schools.
 They will also develop the skills and knowledge related to their counseling setting such as timeliness, documentation and site policies and procedures.

 • The practicum experience requires completion of a minimum of 100 hours of which 40 hours must be direct client services.